DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-03-updating-the-buttons-and-success-messages.md

 ## Future considerations

 We want to simplify the statuses of courses and have been looking at ways to do so.
 We want to remove ‘Published *with unpublished changes’ as a status type as part of this work.
 This change will affect the wording on the buttons and success messages that trigger this status.

-When we simplify the course statuses, we will be able to make the buttons and success messages the same, regardless of the situation, by using the word ‘updated’ in place of ‘saved’ or ‘published’.

 ## Screenshots